Oliver Jackson

 • Acting for disability rights campaigners in their highly publicised challenge to UK abortion laws (Heidi Crowter v UK).

 From 2020 to 2021, Oliver was a Judicial Assistant at the UK Supreme Court and the Judicial Committee of the Privy Council, working on the most complex and high-profile cases in the UK and from across the Commonwealth.
 He maintains an academic interest in his core practice areas and has published several academic articles, as well as contributing to a leading practitioner’s textbook on public law.
+In 2024 he was elected to the Executive Committee of the Human Rights Law Association Executive Committee.
+He is also a trustee of an international development charity building resilience and life skills in refugee camps in Uganda, Liberia and Rwanda.

 Before joining the Bar, Oliver was on the civil service fast-stream.
 He also advised on human rights issues at Liberty, advocated for the abolition of the death penalty at Reprieve, and volunteered as a caseworker at the Bar Pro Bono Unit.
 He received a first class degree in Natural Sciences from Cambridge University, where he graduated second in the year in his subject and won several scholarships and prizes.
 He has taught maths, physics and chemistry and enjoys cases that arise in a technical or scientific context.